-Penny stocks typically trade Over the Counter (OTC), meaning they are not listed on a formal exchange like the NASDAQ, and are instead listed as a Pink Sheet or trade on the OTC Bulletin Boards (OTCBB).
-If stocks listed on the NASDAQ trade below $1 for a certain period of time, the company can be delisted and forced to convert to a OTCBB or Pink Sheet listed security.
+Penny stocks typically trade Over the Counter (OTC), meaning they are not listed on a formal exchange like the NASDAQ.
+Instead, they are instead listed as a Pink Sheet or trade on the OTC Bulletin Boards (OTCBB).
+If a company listed on the NASDAQ trades below $1 for a certain period of time (or fails to meet other quality metrics), the company can be delisted and forced to convert to a OTCBB or Pink Sheet listed security.

 That said, not all companies that trade OTC are penny stocks.
 Some are legitimate companies growing their business with the goal of one day being listed on a major exchange such as the NASDAQ or NYSE.
 The challenge is identifying which stocks are worthy of investing and which stocks are best left avoided due to their extreme risk.

 The following online brokers are recommended for penny stock trading.
 We recommend these brokers because they offer, first and foremost, flat-fee trade commissions with no gimmicks.
 Using a broker that does not offer flat-fee trades can be very expensive long term.
 Typically, these brokers charge a base rate then an additional fee per share which is terrible since penny stocks are low priced and can result in trades of tens of thousands or even hundreds of thousands of shares.
 Most brokerages have maximum costs limits, but are still far more expensive than simply paying one fee.

 Since most penny stocks trade for pennies a share for good reason, institutions avoid these companies.
 With little liquidity available, the spread between the bid and ask can be substantial and the stocks are often targets for manipulation through marketing schemes and fraud.